DMCarnahan/NanoChemGPT/README_INTEGRATION.md

    # The model in this repo was trained with spaCy 3.7.4.
 Install that version to avoid warnings.
    pip install "spacy==3.7.4"

-4. (Optional) If you don't have the `model-best` directory present, place a spaCy pipeline directory at `harvester/miner/ner_model/model-best` (this repo includes a model-best entry).
+4. (Optional) If the `model-best` directory is absent, place a spaCy pipeline directory at `harvester/miner/ner_model/model-best` (this repo includes a model-best entry).

 Run the miner integration test